arschallwig/351_PDEOPNet/project_progress_report.md

 ![Heat PINN Output](/assets/imgs/PINN_out.png)
 ![Hemholtz PINN Output](/assets/imgs/hemholtz_out.png)

+These figures depict three key states of data in our project.
+The first figure depicts the input data to our model, a set of random point samples in a 2-dimensional space where heat is applied by a plate at $$y=-1$$.
+In this initial state, the points in space start with no heat, and only the boundary points along $$y=-1$$ are heated.
+We generated this by randomly sampling an evenly-distributed set of points in $$xy$$ space, and enforcing initial heat along the bottom points.

+The next two figures depict the final state of our thermodynamic system under varied differential loss regularizations.
+The first figure depicts the final state of the thermodynamic system when our PINN is regularized to model the standard heat equation:

+$$\frac{\partial u}{\partial t} = \Delta u$$

+As shown in the figure, heat, depicted as brighter pixels, radiates evenly in space.
+The heat decreases radially from the heated plate.

+The second figure depicts the final state of the thermodynamic system when our PINN is regularized to model the Helmholtz equation.
+The Helmholtz equation is only different in one term from the standard heat equation, and captures the eigenvalue problem for the Laplace operator:

+$$\nabla^2 f = -k^2 f$$

+Interestingly, introducing this regularization causes the heat to radiate more consistently along the edges.
+The heat depicts a similar diffusion around the space of the hot plate, but the edges and corners of the space boundry show higher heat.

 ### Work Completed
 Prior to this week, our team spent a majority of our time reading the current literature surrounding PDEs, PINNs, and neural operators.
 Due to the largely conceptual nature of this field, we had to consult countless resources including published literature, articles, recorded lectures, and more to fully understand the space.
 We found that, in many ways, this is still a very cutting-edge disclipline, with several milestone pieces having been published in recent months.
 As such, this rapidly-developing field necessarily lends itself to new ideas and creativity in ways that more established fields of study may not.